fieldtrip/website/development/realtime/reference_implementation.md

 on a 64-bit machine, you will not be able to compile MEX-files with your native 64-bit compiler in this case.

 **Cross-version compatibility**: It seems MEX-files compiled on any version >= 7.2 can be run on any other version >= 7.2 on the same type of machine.
-**Possible trap**: If you're trying to compile both 32 and 64-bit versions from the same source directory, make sure you always compile ''libbuffer.a'' using the same platform.
+**Possible trap**: If you're trying to compile both 32 and 64-bit versions from the same source directory, make sure you always compile "libbuffer.a" using the same platform.
 If you get strange build errors, you might try to link a 64-bit MEX file to a 32-bit library, or vice versa.

 #### Building with cmake (probably outdated)

 On macOS the cmake software has to be downloaded and installed from [here](http://www.cmake.org), or using FinkCommander.

 In the top-level directory of the source-tree (the place where you see e.g. the "src" folder) create a new directory called e.g. "build" and enter it.
-Now issue ''cmake ../''.
+Now issue "cmake ../".
 This checks for dependencies.
 If cmake complains about not finding something, it must be installed first.

-Typing ''make'' compiles and links the libaries and some executables all of which can be found in the "src" directory (n.b. not the "src" directory where the sources are but the newly created one in the folder cmake was called from).
+Typing "make" compiles and links the libaries and some executables all of which can be found in the "src" directory (n.b. not the "src" directory where the sources are but the newly created one in the folder cmake was called from).

 ### Windows